 To generate new messages, your filter must call PluginHelper.PipelinePack (msgLoopCount int).
 The msgloopCount value to be passed in should be obtained from the MsgLoopCount value on the pack that you're already holding, or possibly zero if the new message is being triggered by a timed ticker instead of an incoming message.
-The PipelinePack method will either return a pack ready for you to populate or nil if the loop count is greater than the configured maximum value, as a safeguard against inadvertently creating infinite message loops.
+The PipelinePack method returns two values, the first a PipelinePack and the second an error.
+If all goes well, you'll get a pack ready for you to populate and a nil error.
+If the loop count is greater than the configured maximum value (as a safeguard against inadvertently creating infinite message loops), or if a pack isn't available for some other reason, you'll get a nil pack and a non-nil error.

 Once a pack has been obtained, a filter plugin can populate its Message struct using the various provided mutator methods.
-The pack can then be injected into the Heka message router queue, where it will be checked against all plugin message matchers, by passing it to the FilterRunner.Inject(pack PipelinePack) method.
+The pack can then be injected into the Heka message router queue, where it will be checked against all plugin message matchers, by passing it to the FilterRunner.Inject (pack PipelinePack) method.
 Note that, again as a precaution against message looping, a plugin will not be allowed to inject a message which would get a positive response from that plugin's own matcher.